TAUSBV/dqf-api/v3/README.md

 * A new child of type _translation_ gets created that has the review project as parent.
 * A new child of type _review/correction_ gets created.

-Which of the two options should be chosen ultimately depends on your implementationa and your tool.
+Which of the two options should be chosen ultimately depends on your implementation and your tool.
 Please keep in mind that the results on the reports will be different according to the chosen approach.

 The review settings can be posted at master project level if they are known from the beginning of the project.
 Alternatively, they can be posted at child project level if e.g. 1) they are determined at a later stage 2) a different set of review settings is required for a review subset of the workflow.
 The TAUS account in use when the review settings are submitted is considered the ***initiator*** of the review cycle.